deepfloe/garbage_classification/README.md

 ![vgg_augment](https://user-images.githubusercontent.com/53785628/225597208-3fabadfa-048c-4ece-94d1-c0c21eb7e21d.png)

 ## Questions and issues
--
-preprocessing vgg model without data augmentation
 - Why does data augmentation not increase the test accuracy in the vgg model?
-- Using the function `vgg_preprocessing_datasets(train_dataset, val_dataset, test_dataset)` in `pre_processing.py` is much slower in training than `vgg_preprocessing(train_dataset, val_dataset, test_dataset).
+- Using the function `vgg_preprocessing_datasets(train_dataset, val_dataset, test_dataset)` in `pre_processing.py` is much slower in training than `vgg_preprocessing(train_dataset, val_dataset, test_dataset)`.
 There seems to be an issue with `tensorflow.Data.dataset.map` method.

 ## Further directions
--The accuracy could posibly be improved by fine tuning the combined vgg model with a small learning rate or by using a state-of-the art image classification model as a base for transfer learning, for example inception.
+- The accuracy could posibly be improved by fine tuning the combined vgg model with a small learning rate or by using a state-of-the art image classification model as a base for transfer learning, for example inception.
 - As the dataset is quite small, k-cross-validation could be useful